hemisemidemipresent/btd6-modding-tutorial/mapeditor.md

 Once you are done defining your map, close the game.
 You can now remove the map editor mod if you want to, but keep the map loader.
 When you restart the game, your map will load and should be playable.

 # How to use the map loader
+- Extract map_editor.zip in your Mods folder
+- Delete map_editor.dll
-If someone sent you a zip file with a map in it, just extract it into the map_editor folder.
+- If someone sent you a zip file with a map in it, just extract it into the map_editor folder.